riban-bw/fluidbox/README.md

 (1) A symlink is created from sf2/default to /usr/share/sounds/sf2 and this content is regarded as default soundfonts and may not be deleted.

+#Dependencies
-Dependencies Fluidbox depends on the following software modules:
+Fluidbox depends on the following software modules:
 - Fluidsynth 2.1
+- ribanfblib
+- wiringPi

+#Usage
+See wiki for details of building, installing and using fluidbox.
+At its simplest, just plug in a USB MIDI keyboard and start playing.
+Select instruments via MIDI Program Change.
+Use any / all MIDI channels simultaneously for different instruments.
+Use MIDI Control Change to modify sounds, e.g. sustain, pitch bend, etc.